yrangana/Image_to_LaTeX/README.md

 - Conference Styles: Outputs tailored for formats like IEEE.
 - Privacy First: No external API calls; processes are hosted locally.
 - Extensible: Built on Flask with well-structured, modular code.
+- Dockerized: Easy deployment with a Docker image.
+- docker-compose: Run the API with Ollama using `docker-compose`.
+- CI/CD: Automated testing and Docker image builds with GitHub Actions.

 ## Prerequisites